skip to Main Content

 First Week:

 • Immediate Motion: Gentle range of motion exercises to prevent stiffness.
-These can include heel slides using a strap for assistance to pain tolerance, quad sets for quad muscle activation, and straight leg raises
+These can include heel slides using a strap for assistance to pain tolerance, quad sets for quad muscle activation, and straight leg raises.

 • Pain Management: Addressing any knee pain or swelling through controlled movements, proper rest, and ice as needed.
 Controlling the cardinal signs of inflammation is key, including watching for excessive redness, heat, swelling, or resting knee pain.
 Some of these are normal in the early stages.